yelhousni/batch-subgroup-membership-testing/README.md

 - `bls12377/` contains the implementation of the new method for the BLS12-377 curve.
 - `bls12377-strong/` contains the implementation of a new BLS12-377 curve.
 It is G2-strong, GT-strong and optimal for batch SMT.
 - `bls12376-strong/` contains the implementation of a new BLS12-376 curve.
 It is G2-strong and optimal for batch SMT.
 - `sage/` contains SageMath scripts to validate formulas related to the elliptic curves and the Tate pairings.
+It also contains the scripts that were used to find the new BLS12 curves.